 - Possession of multiple baggies either with or without marijuana in them

 In addition to the aforementioned indicators, the police officer or sheriff’s deputy that arrested you is generally allowed to testify in court as an expert in the area.
 He or she will generally say that in their “opinion” and “based on their training and experience” you had the intent to sell the marijuana you were found to be in possession of.

-Sale and transportation for sale of marijuana is a felony if the amount involved is 28.5 grams or greater, and is punishable by 2, 3 or 4 years in state prison.
+Sale and transportation for the sale of marijuana is a felony if the amount involved is 28.5 grams or greater, and is punishable by 2, 3, or 4 years in state prison.
 The sentence may be increased if the sale or transportation involves a minor.